FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::: c box info WeakSet

 [WeakSet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakSet) objects are collections of objects.
 An object in the `WeakSet` may only occur once.
-It is unique in the `WeakSet`'s collection, and objects are not enumerable.
+It is unique in the `WeakSet` 's collection, and objects are not enumerable.

 ::: c tag more

 The main differences to the `Set` object are:

-- In contrast to Sets, WeakSets are collections of objects only, and not of arbitrary values of any type.
+- In contrast to Sets, WeakSets can only hold objects rather than any type.
-- The WeakSet is weak: References to objects in the collection are held weakly.
+- The `WeakSet` is weak: References to objects in the collection are held weakly.
 If there is no other reference to an object stored in the WeakSet, they can be garbage collected.
 That also means that there is no list of current objects stored in the collection.
 WeakSets are not enumerable.
-- The use cases of WeakSet objects are limited.
+- The use cases of `WeakSet` objects are limited.
 They will not leak memory, so it can be safe to use DOM elements as a key and mark them for tracking purposes, for example.
 :::
 ::::